learning-zone/react-basics/README.md

   }
   getSnapshotBeforeUpdate(prevProps, prevState) {
     document.getElementById("div1").innerHTML =
-    "Before the update, the favorite was " + prevState.color;
+    "Before the update, the favorite was " + prevState.color
   }
   componentDidUpdate() {
     document.getElementById("div2").innerHTML =
-    "The updated favorite is " + this.state.color;
+    "The updated favorite is " + this.state.color
   }
   render() {
     return (